-UPCOMING JEWISH MINDFULNESS EVENTS
+UPCOMING JEWISH and JEWISH-BUDDHIST MINDFULNESS EVENTS

 Jewish Mindfulness—One Branch of Two Wings Mindfulness